PowerShell/Community-Blog/Posts/2021/10/tfl-secrets.md

 post_title: How to Use The Secrets Module
 username: tfl@psp.co.uk
 Categories: PowerShell
-tags: profile, SecretManagement, passwords
+tags: SecretManagement, passwords, credentials
-Summary: Using Profile files with PowerShell 7
+Summary: Using The Secrets Modules
 ---

 **Q:** I have a bunch of scripts we use in production that make use of Windows credentials.